CartoDB/documentation/app/content/react/library-reference/auth.md

   // handleLogin function should be later handled from UI to trigger the flow
   ```

-  **Tip:** Check CARTO for React templates for examples using this hook, where oauthApp data is managed within Redux store.
-For example, this is the [Login page](https://github.com/CartoDB/carto-react-template/blob/master/template-skeleton/template/src/components/views/login/Login.js).
+  **Tip:** Check CARTO for React templates for CARTO 2 for examples using this hook, where oauthApp data is managed within Redux store.
+For example, this is the [Login page](https://github.com/CartoDB/carto-react-template/blob/master/template-base-2/template/src/components/views/Login.js).